 How to apply

-To apply for a loan through the Fund, please contact Executive Service Corps of Chicago (ESC).
-A team of consultants is available to help you decide whether it makes sense to apply for a loan and to help your organization start the loan application process.
+To apply for a loan through the Fund, you must first contact Executive Service Corps of Chicago (ESC).
+A team of consultants is available to help you decide whether you are eligible to apply for a loan and to help your organization start the loan application process.
 The Executive Service Corps of Chicago has the technical and financial expertise to help you prepare the needed financial documents to apply for the loan through any of the participating financial institutions and to provide financial assistance through the life of the loan (including renewals).

 The program will make available two types of loans:

 - A standard line of credit with monthly interest payments and one-year terms.
 Loans range in size from $50,000-$100,000.
-The interest rate varies depending on the financial institution selected.
+The interest rate varies.

-The MacArthur Foundation has made program-related investments with local financial institutions to serve two functions: first, the deposit will act as cash collateral for these loans, which provides an incentive to make smaller loans that typically would not be attractive to banks; and second, earnings on the PRI will help offset the staff time for underwriting and loan monitoring, which cannot be paid through the low interest rates on these loans.
+The MacArthur Foundation has made deposits with local financial institutions to serve two functions: first, to act as cash collateral for these loans, which provides an incentive to make smaller loans that typically would not be attractive to banks; and second, to generate earnings that will help offset the staff time for underwriting and loan monitoring, which cannot be paid through the low interest rates on these loans.

 The Fund has been established through a partnership among MacArthur and the following organizations: